Colby Donaldson: Post-All-Stars appearances

 Donaldson portrayed himself in "The Survivor" (2004), an episode of American sitcom Curb Your Enthusiasm.
 In the episode, he is mistaken for a Holocaust survivor, and he and an actual Holocaust survivor argue at a dinner table over whose survival experience was tougher to endure than the other.
 He portrayed also a high school sweetheart of one of leading characters in the Good Girls Don't episode that aired on Oxygen on July 9, 2004, He portrayed a cop, unbeknownst to a main character Bridget (Kaley Cuoco) who entered a club with a fake ID card and became attracted to him there, in the 8 Simple Rules episode that aired on ABC on November 12, 2004.
 That same year, he portrayed a love interest of Brittany Hodges (Lauren Woodland) in The Young and the Restless and a dim actor and rival of Joey Tribbiani (Matt LeBlanc) in three episodes of Joey.

 Donaldson was among People magazine's "50 Hottest Bachelors" of 2004.
 He was one of celebrity judges for Animal Planet's Nuts for Mutts, a contest for mixed-breed dogs, that same year.

 Donaldson and Survivor host Jeff Probst made guest appearances on Mad TV in 2005.
 He and singer Gloria Gaynor hosted an episode of fourteen-part Animal Planet series The A-List (2007) covering survival of strong animals.
 Donaldson frequently appeared in talk show Rachael Ray.
 He hosted Speed's American Thunder in 2009 and appeared at a Make-A-Wish Foundation motorcycle-based fundraiser "Rumble to the Summit" on June 12–13, 2009.

+Other Survivor seasons

-Survivor: Heroes vs. Villains
+Heroes vs. Villains

 Donaldson competed for the third time in Survivor: Heroes vs. Villains (2010) as part of the Heroes tribe, which early in the season lost its four members as result of losing four of five tribal immunity challenges.
-After one Hero and one Villain were eliminated in the same episode, when both tribes merged, ten players remained—five each from Heroes tribe and Villains tribe.
-Then the remaining Heroes were systematically eliminated.
+Donaldson's original alliance with Survivor: Palau contestants Tom Westman (Palau winner) and Stephenie Lagrossa was reduced to only him before he was accepted into the Heroes Alliance.
+With ten players remaining—five Heroes and five Villains—both tribes merged.
+Unfortunately, the remaining Heroes were systematically eliminated.
 (Note: Three votes against a Hero member J. T. Thomas, who gave a Hidden Immunity Idol to a Villain member Russell Hantz, were cast.
 Two Hidden Immunity Idols, including one given by J. T., were used by Parvati Shallow to nullify votes against returnees Jerri Manthey and Sandra Diaz-Twine of the Villain tribe, leading to Thomas's elimination.)
-When he was eliminated, Donaldson was the last remaining Hero and finished in fifth place.
+Donaldson was the last Hero voted out, finishing in fifth place and as the eighth member of the jury.